Timothy J Purnell

 LAUREN TODD STEINBACHER, Director, Corporate Consulting, is responsible for implementation of corporate consulting efforts at NEXT for AUTISM.
 Lauren oversaw operations and was lead consultant for the Disability Inclusion division at ViaQuest Foundation.
 She led the national, corporate consulting division, as well as the transition to employment teams in schools across the country.
 For the past 15 years, Lauren has helped individuals with disabilities become meaningful partners in their communities.
 She began her career working with individuals with developmental disabilities in residential settings, then in employment services where she has helped hundreds of individuals with disabilities gain employment.
 As an active member of the national disability community, Lauren has served multiple terms as a Board Member of the Ohio Chapter of the Association of People Supporting EmploymentFirst (APSE).
 She holds a Bachelors of Arts, Psychology degree from the University of Akron.

-QUYNH THAI, Director of Communications, is responsible for the creation of original content about NEXT for AUTISM and its work for the public, the press, and key stakeholders.
-She writes, edits and produces NEXT for AUTISM’s website content, Blog Stories, articles for external publications, and other enterprise messaging.
+QUYNH THAI, Director of Communications, is responsible for content about NEXT for AUTISM that is communicated to the public, the press, and key stakeholders.
+She creates, commissions, and edits original content, including blogs, articles for external publications, website content, and other enterprise messaging.
 She also works with the press to bring our work to life on external channels.
 Quynh brings a storytelling sensibility to her work and broad experience in print, digital, photography, and video.
 Previously, Quynh enjoyed a career as a television producer at ABC News, then a media consultant to Citi’s Global Transactions business where she helped launch a thought-leadership content channel, working with international colleagues and C-suite clients.
 Quynh has consulted to the Open Society Foundations, helping to launch the Soros Justice Media Fellowships and serving consecutive terms on that program’s selection committee, as well as on the committee of the Paul & Daisy Soros New American Fellowships.
 She is a graduate of the School of Foreign Service at Georgetown University.